 Bottom: Headline, August 18, 1944, Winnipeg Free Press

-The weekend prior to the Owens visit, the RCAF was hosting a track and field championship meet at Sargent Park.
+The weekend prior to the Owens visit, the RCAF hosted a track and field meet at Sargent Park.
 It bought together the best athletes serving in the Forces stationed in Manitoba, including thousands from around the world as part of the Commonwealth Air Training Plan.

 The highlight of the meet was the 100-yard race which was opened up to the best runners in the province.
 It was a showdown between two athletes-turned-soldiers.
 One was Winnipeg's own provincial championship holder Sandy Gibb of the Canadian Army verses sprinter Ken Palmer of the Australian Air Force.
 The race was thrilling but it was Palmer who won, Gibb placed third.

 Thanks to a keen-eyed promoter, Gibb and Palmer were worked into Owens' program at Osborne Stadium.

 On Monday August 21, Owens raced Sandy Gibb and his older brothers Andy and Tom, also runners, in handicapped race.
 Sandy was given a three yard lead while his brothers got six.
 Sandy won.

 The following night, Sandy Gibb and Ken Palmer were reunited in a 100-yard race with Owens.
 As expected, the Olympian won in a time of 10.2 seconds with Gibb coming in a close second.

 The quality of the ball was decent but it was Jesse Owens that the crowds came to see.

 The following summer, Owens returned to Winnipeg.
 This time it was for a three-game series between the Detroit Giants and Philadelphia Hilldales of the same United States (Negro) Baseball League.

 Despite the promoter's attempt to bill them as two top teams, most reviews agreed that the quality of play was substandard.